Notes on the Geography of Australia: Broken Hill

 Water tanks near the headframe stand on the only surviving bit of the rock that Charlie Rasp saw and recognized as "gossan," a rock found around or near an ore body.
 "Mullock" was the derisive term used by the Silverton miners for the same rock before they learned what it signified.
 Rasp, a German immigrant working on a sheep station, reckoned he knew better.

 We've moved another half mile up the lode and to its north end and the plainspoken North Mine, which began in 1885 and continues to flicker on and off in the hands of Perilya, which acquired it in 2002.
-The concentration mill was added in 1939.
+The gray buildings house a concentration mill added in 1939.

 Here's Perilya's active South Mine, four miles away.
-Ore comes from working faces three miles deep, and though it comes up by hoist, the men go to work by driving on tunnels that drop through switchback after switchback.
-Think I'll pass.
+Ore comes from working faces three miles deep.

 Here, atop the tailings pile, is the Miners' Memorial, a monument to those who died in the mines.